dmozealous/TheWaitingRoom/README.md

 ### Game State Reset on Refresh:
 5. **Game Reset on Refresh**:
    - Modified the code to reset the game state every time the page is refreshed, ensuring the user needs to check in again.
+   - Dave's Note: This code still isn't working correctly so I reverted it